Chris Hubbard: Cleveland Browns

 On March 15, 2018, the Cleveland Browns signed Hubbard to a five-year, $37.50 million contract that includes $15.15 million guaranteed and a signing bonus of $4 million.
 He was named the Browns starting right tackle, and started all 16 games.

-Hubbard retained his starting role as the starting right tackle in 2019, but was demoted to a backup offensive tackle and guard after the Cleveland Browns signed free agent Jack Conklin to replace Hubbard at right tackle and also drafted Jedrick Wills in the first round (10th overall) of the 2020 NFL Draft.
+Hubbard retained his starting role as the starting right tackle in 2019 but was demoted to a backup offensive tackle and guard after the Cleveland Browns signed free agent Jack Conklin to replace Hubbard at right tackle and also drafted Jedrick Wills in the first round (10th overall) of the 2020 NFL draft.
 Hubbard agreed to restructure his contract in order to remain with the team.
 Hubbard was placed on the reserve/COVID-19 list by the team on November 13, 2020, and activated on November 26.
 Hubbard was placed on injured reserve on December 22, 2020, as a result of a knee injury he sustained during the Browns' Week 15 matchup.

 On October 12, 2021, Hubbard was placed on injured reserve.

 On March 16, 2022, Hubbard re-signed with the Browns on a one-year contract.

-Personal life

-In 2012, Chris married Tamara Hubbard.
-The couple had their first child, a son named Creed Eason, in September 2016.
+Tennessee Titans

+On July 28, 2023, Hubbard signed with the Tennessee Titans.
+He was named the starting right tackle, starting nine games before being placed on injured reserve on November 25, 2023 with a biceps injury.

+San Francisco 49ers

+On May 14, 2024, Hubbard signed with the San Francisco 49ers.
+He was released on August 27.
+On September 11, 2024, Hubbard was signed to the 49ers' practice squad.

+New York Giants

+On October 18, 2024, Hubbard was signed by the New York Giants off the 49ers practice squad.

+Detroit Lions

+On November 5, 2025, Hubbard signed with the Detroit Lions' practice squad.